TCD32/Projet-GameBot/README.md

 # Projet GameBot

 ## Structure
-This repository contains two ingescape agents applications: `GameBot` and `GameBotClient`.
+This repository contains three ingescape agents applications: `GameBot` and `GameBotClient` and `Whiteboard`.

 ### GameBot [(documentation)](GameBot/README.md)
 `GameBot` is a Python application that runs a chat bot that allows its users to play games displayed on the Whiteboard.
 It hosts the available games logic, manage their states and allow players to be synchronised.

 ### GameBotClient [(documentation)](GameBotClient/README.md)
 `GameBotClient` is an Angular web application that provides an user interface for interacting with the `GameBot` and the games it offers.

+### Whiteboard
+`Whiteboard` is an application allowing its users to share an online whiteboard.

 ## Prerequisites